Affordable Care Act Information

 Health Coverage Requirement

 The “individual mandate” provision of the Patient Protection and Affordable Care Act (ACA) requires that people obtain health insurance or pay a federal tax penalty.
 If you currently have coverage from Medicare, Medicaid, an employer or you have a major medical plan that you purchased yourself, you are considered covered and will not pay a tax penalty.

 Those who do not have or do not obtain coverage will pay a tax penalty.
-The amount of the penalty for an individual is $695 per adult or 2.5% of taxable income.
+The penalty for an individual is $695 per adult or 2.5% of taxable income.

 You may be exempt from paying the penalty for not having coverage if you have a financial hardship, religious objection, belong to a Health Care Sharing Ministry, or if it would cost more than 8% of your income to purchase coverage.
 For more information on the Health Coverage Requirement, click here.